About Leila Zwelling

 Hi!
 I’m Leila (pronounced “Lee-la”)—

-My practice centers on women during the reproductive years and beyond, including fertility struggles, pregnancy loss, involuntary childlessness, LGBTQ+ family-building, and pregnancy and postpartum after loss.
-I also work with women across the lifespan managing depression, anxiety, trauma, life transitions, health issues, and relationship challenges.
+As a licensed psychotherapist, clinical social worker, and certified perinatal mental health therapist with more than 20 years of clinical experience, my practice focuses on supporting women’s mental health during the reproductive years and beyond, including navigating fertility struggles and loss, single and childless not by choice, LGBTQ+ family-building, and pregnancy and postpartum after loss.
+I also support women across the lifespan managing depression, anxiety, trauma, life transitions, health issues, and relationship challenges.

-My approach is trauma-informed and grounded in attachment theory.
-I draw from my advanced training in evidence-based models, including Interpersonal Psychotherapy (IPT), Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavior Therapy (DBT), while making space to explore how your early experiences, relationships, and inner narratives shape your present.
-I recognize that every story is layered and uniquely shaped by personal history, cultural expectations, relational patterns, and the systems we move through.
+My work is trauma-informed and rooted in attachment theory.
+I draw on advanced training in therapies guided by research and practice—including Interpersonal Psychotherapy (IPT), Eye Movement Desensitization and Reprocessing (EMDR), and Dialectical Behavioral Therapy (DBT)—while exploring how your past experiences, relationships, and inner narratives shape your present.

 Licensure, Certification & Awards